Book an Appointment

 With a client-centered approach, Sue listens attentively and provides unwavering support to her clients, infusing each session with genuine warmth and kindness.
 Her ultimate goal is to empower individuals to untangle their thoughts, emotions, and actions, fostering a profound sense of self and cultivating the necessary tools for resilience and self-regulation.

-As a wife and mother of six children, Sue’s life experiences have enriched her understanding of the complexities of relationships and personal growth.
-With two beautiful grandsons, she cherishes the joys and challenges that come with family dynamics.
+As a wife and mother Sue’s life experiences have enriched her understanding of the complexities of relationships and personal growth.
+Within her family she cherishes the joys and challenges that come with family dynamics.

 Sue’s therapeutic approach encompasses a range of effective modalities tailored to meet the unique needs of each individual.
 Drawing from her expertise in Cognitive Behavioral Therapy (CBT), Solutions Focused Therapy, Narrative Therapy, and Emotional Focused Therapy, she skillfully addresses anxiety, depression, Relationship Issues, Communication Strategies, Life Transitions, Spirituality and Faith Concerns,and family issues in both adults and youth.